ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/session/querying/lucene/how-to-use-lucene-in-queries.java.markdown

 # Session : Querying : How to use lucene in queries?

 Lucene can be used directly by using `documentQuery` method from advanced session operations.
-It allows us to aquire low-level access to query structure which gives more flexibility.
+It allows us to acquire low-level access to query structure which gives more flexibility.

 ## Syntax